-7. That the IOUs shall continue to investigate increased reliance on air conditioning cycling load control and other DSM resources so as to obtain the maximum value from those resources.
+8. That the IOUs shall continue to investigate increased reliance on cycling load control as both a capacity resource and as a way of lowering fuel costs; and

+9. That the IOUs are encouraged to consider in their 2010 IRPs their DSM resources' potential benefits so as to obtain the maximum value from those resources.